funnelbranch/funnelbranch-script/README.md

 - submit the client's current URL
 - automatically track and submit client-side URL changes (for SPAs)

-Additionally, this will make the `Funnelbranch` class and the auto-initialized `funnelbranch` instance available on the global `window` object.
+Additionally, this will make the `Funnelbranch` class variable and the auto-initialized `funnelbranch` instance variable available on the global `window` object.

 ## Manual Setup